open-sauced/maintainer-intro-course/maintaining-code-quality.md

 - Pull requests that refactor large parts of the codebase
 - Pull requests that add a lot of new functionality

 Large pull requests can be challenging to review effectively and sometimes introduce bugs.
-In this situation, asking the contributor to break down the pull request into smaller, more focused pull requests is important.
+In this situation, it is important to ask the contributor to break down the pull request into smaller, more focused pull requests.

 ### Automated Tests